cryptpad/blog/posts/tutorial-two-factor-authentication.md

 time** is used to agree on a common value based on these two pieces of information.

-`admin` As a consequence, if you are managing your own CryptPad instance, you have to make sure that the date and time of your server remain fairly accurate (up to a 30 seconds shift), using [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) for instance.
+As a consequence, if you are managing your own CryptPad instance, you have to make sure that the date and time of your server remain fairly accurate (up to a 30 seconds shift), using [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) for instance.